-Our Houston Uber and Lyft accident attorneys can gather and analyze all available evidence for your crash to help you determine every party who is at fault for it.
-We can also help you figure out whether Uber’s or Lyft’s insurance covers your car accident—and, if so, help you take the right steps to get the compensation you may deserve.
+Our Houston Uber and Lyft accident attorneys can thoroughly gather and analyze all available evidence from your crash.
+We can also help you figure out if Uber’s or Lyft’s insurance covers your car accident, and if so, help you get the compensation you deserve.

-Uber’s insurance coverage will depend on the Uber driver’s “status” at the time of the crash.
-Here’s a look at how insurance coverage varies depending on driver status:
+Uber’s degree of insurance coverage will depend on the Uber driver’s “status” at the time of the crash.
+Here’s a closer look:

-- On-duty Uber drivers waiting for a ride: Uber has contingent coverage for accidents that happen when drivers are on duty (signed into the app) and waiting for a ride request.
-This coverage can come into play if a driver’s personal insurance doesn’t cover the accident.
+- On-duty Uber drivers waiting for a ride: Uber has contingent coverage for accidents that happen when drivers are “on duty” (signed into the app) and awaiting their next ride request.
+This coverage activates if a driver’s personal insurance does not cover the accident.
 It offers:

 - $50,000 of coverage for bodily injuries (per person)